andrewsantoyo/andrewsantoyo/README.md

 ## Hi, I'm Andrew!

 ***About Me:***
 I'm interested in learning more about web development and other software engineering roles.
-I've interned at JPMorgan Chase & Co. as a Software Engineering Summer Analyst and Google as Software Engineering Intern.
+I've interned at JPMorgan Chase & Co. as a Software Engineering Summer Analyst and Google as a Software Engineering Intern.
 Next summer, I want to further my technical skills through software engineering internships.

 ***Contact:***